Easy-to-read medicine information about proton pump inhibitors – what are they, how to take proton pump inhibitors safely and possible side effects.

 Avoid long-term use – choose wisely

 If you don’t need them, PPIs should not be taken long term, because of the possible side effects.
-There may be a small increased risk of bone fractures, chest infections, kidney problems and nutrient deficiencies such as low magnesium and vitamin B12.
+There may be a small increased risk of bone fractures, chest infections, kidney problems, gastric cancer and nutrient deficiencies such as low magnesium and vitamin B12.
 If you’ve been taking a PPI for GORD for longer than 4 to 8 weeks, and your symptoms seem to be well managed, it’s a good idea to talk to your health care provider about reviewing your medicine.
 They may recommend stepping down your treatment.
 This could include:

 - reducing your daily dose of medicine

 - taking your medicine only when you experience the symptoms of heartburn and reflux (also known as on-demand therapy)

 - stopping treatment completely as your symptoms may not return.
 It may be best to reduce the dose over a few weeks before stopping.

 Read more about PPIs for heartburn and reflux Choosing Wisely, NZ